DaveBackus/Data_Bootcamp_Book/py-fun1.md

 1. The print command.
 Use the Object explorer to ...
 Consider variations on the statement `print(x, y, z)` for given variables (x,y,z).  (a) Insert commas between them with the sep argument.  (b) What happens if we use `sep='\n'`?  ???

-## Resources
+## Links

+The code we used is posted on GitHub at ??.

-Here are some online resources we have found helpful:
+Some other resources we found helpful:

 * Codecademy has an excellent [introduction to Python](http://www.codecademy.com/en/tracks/python).
 You run Python in their online environment, which is really helpful when you're starting out.
 It uses Python 2, so the print statement looks funny.

   If we were to recommend one outside resource, this would be it.
 You should think seriously of working your way through it in parallel with the course.
 If you do, stop when you get to Advanced Topics.
 And expect to spend more than the 13 hours they suggest.

 * The official [Python tutorial](\href{https://docs.python.org/3.4/tutorial/introduction.html) is very good.
+It's also a good idea to get used to reading official documentation like this.
+There are times when it's unavoidable.

 * [Python the hard way](http://learnpythonthehardway.org/book/) is also quite good, but you need to have Python set up yourself to do it.
 Ignore the sales pitch, you can use it for free.
 Just keep clicking on the NEXT button to the right.

+* [CodingBat](http://codingbat.com/python) has a great collection of exercises.
+Runs online.

 * Allen Downey's [Think Python](http://www.greenteapress.com/thinkpython/) is also quite good.
 You can buy it, or access the pdf for free.
 It's a little formal for our taste, but you might find that refreshing.

-All of these sources go well beyond what we do in this chapter, but we'll catch up with most of this material in the near future.
+Most of these sources go well beyond what we do in this chapter, but we'll catch up with most of this material in the near future.

 <!-- http://tutorial.djangogirls.org/en/python_introduction/index.html -->